ggerganov/ggwave/README.md

 This library is used only to generate and analyze the RAW waveforms that are played and captured from your audio devices (speakers, microphones, etc.).
 You are free to use any audio backend (e.g. PulseAudio, ALSA, etc.) as long as you provide callbacks for queuing and dequeuing audio samples.

+## Try it out

-You can easily test the library using the `waver` application:
+You can easily test the library using the free `Waver` application which is available on the following platforms:

 <a href="https://apps.apple.com/us/app/waver-data-over-sound/id1543607865?itsct=apps_box&amp;itscg=30200&ign-itsct=apps_box#?platform=iphone" style="display: inline-block; overflow: hidden; border-radius: 13px; width: 250px; height: 83px;"><img height="60px" src="https://tools.applemediaservices.com/api/badges/download-on-the-app-store/white/en-US?size=250x83&amp;releaseDate=1607558400&h=8e5fafc57929918f684abc83ff8311ef" alt="Download on the App Store"></a>
 <a href='https://play.google.com/store/apps/details?id=com.ggerganov.Waver&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://i.imgur.com/BKDCbKv.png' height="60px"/></a>